lisa398/DNCS-LAB2018/README.md

 ## How-to

--   Install VirtualBox

--   Install Vagrant
+- Install Virtualbox and VagrantInstall Vagrant
 - Clone this repository

     ```bash
     ~$ git clone https://github.com/SalaniUNITN/DNCS-LAB2018.git
     ```

--   Move into the repository and start creating the machines (on first launch, you don't need `--provision`, it will do it by default)

-    ```bash
-    ~$ cd dncs-lab/
-    ~/dncs-lab$ vagrant up --provision
-    ```

--   Now it's all set up
+-   Then move into the repo (cd DNCS-LAB2018), finally run the command `vagrant up` to create the virtual topology.